-Label Description Policy-id Specifies the ID that uniquely identifies the policy.
+Label Description Policy-Id Specifies the ID that uniquely identifies the policy.
 Scope Exclusive Specifies that this policy can be applied only to a single access egress port.
 Template Specifies that this policy can be applied to multiple access ports on the router.
 Remark True Specifies that remarking is enabled for all the dot1q-tagged packets that egress the ports on which the sap egress QoS policy is applied and remarking is enabled.
 False Specifies that remarking is disabled for the policy.
 Accounting Packet-based Specifies that the meters associated with this policy do not account for packet framing overheads (such as Ethernet the Inter Frame Gap (IFG) and the preamble), while accounting for the bandwidth to be used by this flow.
 Frame-based Specifies that the meters associated with this policy account for the packet framing overheads (such as for Ethernet the IFG and preamble), while accounting the bandwidth to be used by the flow.
-Description A text string that helps identify the policy's context in the configuration file network-queue of the policy.
-When frame-based-accounting is enabled accounting is shown as frame-based
+Description A text string that helps identify the policy's context in the configuration file network-queue network-queue [network-queue-policy-name] [detail]